 An endoscopy is a medical technique used to evaluate potential issues with the digestive tract.
 It is performed using a tool called an endoscope.
-This thin tube is equipped with a light and a camera, which transmits detailed images to an external monitor.
+This thin tube is equipped with a light and a camera, which transmit detailed images to an external monitor.

 In these detailed images of the digestive tract, Dr. Ramirez can see any irregularities that may present themselves and use them to diagnose a number of health problems.

 This diagnostic procedure enables Dr. Ramirez to analyze problems and sometimes perform treatments before and after any bariatric surgical procedure.
 Most of the time, we will remove a tissue sample for biopsy, or we can perform therapeutic procedures such as dilation for strictures.

 If you are experiencing certain symptoms that may be indicative of digestive tract issues, an endoscopy can help diagnose these issues.

 Any of the following symptoms may necessitate an endoscopy: difficulty swallowing, stomach pain, diarrhea, chronic constipation, or other irregularities in bowel habits.

 The presence of ulcers can also require evaluation with endoscopy, as can gastritis or digestive tract bleeding.

 This evaluative procedure is routinely performed as the initial evaluation for any Bariatric Surgery procedure to rule out gastric ulcers, tumors, inflammations, and infections.
 Pylori and hiatal hernias that can be fixed during surgery.

 An endoscopy requires a degree of patient preparation.
 In the six to eight hours leading up to the procedure, the patient must avoid eating.
 This preparation helps to make the stomach easier to examine with the endoscope and prevent aspiration complications.